dtsund/crawl-light/crawl-ref/README.txt

 there as well.
 This is a good place to ask general questions, both from new players as well as for spoilers, or to announce spectacular wins.

-If you want to chime in with development, you can read the mailing list
-      crawl-ref-discuss@lists.sourceforge.net
-which can get pretty busy on the occasion.

 4. License and history information
 ----------------------------------
 This is a descendant of Linley's Dungeon Crawl.
 Development of the main branch stalled at version 4.0.0b26, with a final alpha of 4.1 being released by Brent Ross in 2005.
-Since 2006, the Dungeon Crawl Stone Soup team has been continuing the development.
-See the CREDITS in the main folder for a myriad of contributors, past and present; license.txt contains the legal blurb.
+Since 2006, the Dungeon Crawl Stone Soup team has been continuing the development, with the Crawl Light fork originating in 2011.
+See the CREDITS in the main folder for a list of contributors, past and present; license.txt contains the legal blurb.

-Dungeon Crawl Stone Soup is an open source, freeware roguelike.
+Crawl Light is an open source, freeware roguelike.
 It is supported on Linux, Windows, OS X, and, to a lesser extent, on DOS.
 The source should compile and run on any reasonably modern Unix.
-Stone Soup features both ASCII and graphical (Tiles) display.
+Crawl Light features both ASCII and graphical (Tiles) display.

 Crawl gladly and gratuitously uses the following open source packages; the text files mentioned can be found in the docs/license/ folder: